 The clerk will be responsible for the following processes:

-reception and preliminary consideration of incoming documents;
+reception and preliminary review of incoming documents;

 registration of incoming documents;

-control over the execution of outgoing documents;
+control of execution of outgoing documents;

 registration of outgoing documents;